FLOWARN/EF5-builder-toolkit/README.md

 > `ERROR:src/ExecutionController.cpp(94): Unimplemented simulation run style "7"`
 > You can safely ignore this error.
 It indicates that the BASIN_AVG operation completed successfully.

 5. Verify the Output:  Navigate to the output folder you created (e.g., basin_integration/).
-You will now find new text files containing the results of the calculation, such as `mean_temp_basin_avg.txt` and `mean_precip_basin_avg.txt`.
+You will now find new geotiff files containing the results of the calculation, such as `mean_temp_basin_avg.tif` and `mean_precip_basin_avg.tif`.
 These files contain the basin-integrated values needed for subsequent steps.

 ---